ebureauet/frontend-framework/docs/workingdirectory.md

 ### JS

 This is where the '.js' javascript files resides.
-Like the 'SCSS' folder, its main .js files are located in its root.
+Like the 'SCSS' folder, its main .js files (e.g. 'main.js') are located in its root.
 The subfolders are containers, for example javascript plugins or third party javascript files should be located in 'src/js/lib/' folder, other '.js' files can be put inside the 'src/js/general/' folder.
-Use the main '.js' files to require the other javascript files in subfolders.
+Use the main 'src/js/main.js' file to require the other javascript files in subfolders.

 ### SVG